This post was last Updated on September 19, 2020

 have a long history in local naturism.
 Germany was the birth math of naturism as we know it and naturist camping Athena Ossendrecht

-also has a history in wellness, spa and communal bathing.
+also has a history of wellness, spa, and communal bathing.
 A habit which is by default practiced nude.
 Do you know any famous German bathing suit designers?
 We don’t think so.

 Several decades ago the nude spa also found its way towards Belgium